laravel/docs/requests.md

 When running your applications behind a load balancer that terminates TLS / SSL certificates, you may notice your application sometimes does not generate HTTPS links.
 Typically this is because your application is being forwarded traffic from your load balancer on port 80 and does not know it should generate secure links.

 To solve this, you may use the `App\Http\Middleware\TrustProxies` middleware that is included in your Laravel application, which allows you to quickly customize the load balancers or proxies that should be trusted by your application.
 Your trusted proxies should be listed as an array on the `$proxies` property of this middleware.
-In addition to configuring the trusted proxies, you may configure the headers that are being sent by your proxy with information about the original request:
+In addition to configuring the trusted proxies, you may configure the proxy `$headers` that should be trusted:

     <?php